Horizon-test-org/horizon-sdv-tst/README.md

    ```
    git switch main
    ```
-3. Once you are on the `main` branch, run the below command to create a new branch and name it as `env/sbx`
+3. Once you are on the `main` branch, run one of the below command to create a new branch and switch to it.
+Name it as `env/sbx`
    ```
    git checkout -b env/sbx
    ```